meroton/.github/profile/README.md

 # Professional services

-Meroton offers support in Bazel, Buildbarn remote execution and caching, Zuul CI and other CI related systems, both in the cloud and on premis.
+Meroton offers support in Bazel, Buildbarn remote execution and caching, Zuul CI and other CI related systems, both in the cloud and on premises.
 For more information, contact us at hi@meroton.com.

 # Bazel